 Husks may be soaked up to 1 day ahead; store in covered container in fridge.
 Bring to room temperature before using.

 To Make The Tamale Dough: Bring 3 cups of water to a boil in a medium saucepan.
-Place the masa harina in a bowl then pour in the water and stir to combine.
+Place the 3 cups of masa harina in a bowl then pour in the water and stir to combine.
 Set the masa aside to hydrate, about 15 minutes.

 To Assemble The Tamales: To start making the tamales, wipe each corn husk dry with a towel.
 Working with one corn husk at a time, place it lengthwise with the wider end toward you and the tapered end pointing away from you.